weirdev/tersus/tersus/README.md

 Next steps:
 Validate semantics sync
   - Finish nexted scopes support
-    - Support exporting proofs to top scope on return
-      - Only proofs that only mention returned iota should be exported
-      - May have issue with constants present in proofs relating to returned iota via indirection (assignment to iota) preventing export
     - Tests - validation of scopes, return, no breakout yet
   - Utilize continuations
     - Replace VState -> Statement -> VState with VState -> VState